 All gifts are treated in a confidential manner between the donor and our leadership team members, who have signed a confidentiality agreement as part of their role.
 If you would like to be publicly recognized for your contribution, we have several options for recognition, depending on the level of your contribution.
 If you would prefer that your gift remain confidential, we absolutely can ensure this.

-Fortunately we already have a permanently restricted endowment started with The Community Foundation of the Fox River Valley.
+Fortunately, we already have a permanently restricted endowment started with The Community Foundation of the Fox River Valley.
 CASA Kane County will only have access to the interest earned on this fund, which will be then be allocated to the annual budget.
-This arrangement was intentional in order to protect the fund into perpetuity.
+This arrangement was intentional in order to protect the fund in perpetuity.
 In addition, there is a unrestricted endowment fund for emergency needs that are Board directed and approved.
 All remaining money will be invested with other banks/mutual funds according to the policies set forth by our Board of Directors and Investment Committee.

 Although our annual fund has grown and has become more consistent over the last several years, we are just as at-risk as other nonprofit organizations in the area.
-With our economy still struggling, and with a real need to serve children and families in our community, we are not assured anything when it comes to direct contributions to our annual fund.
+With our economy struggling, and with a growing need to serve children and families in our community, we are not assured anything when it comes to direct contributions to our annual fund.
 We owe it to our children and community to forecast the future and ensure that no child is ever without a CASA/GAL volunteer advocating for their needs and best interests.